tinahuang5X/prescribe/README.md

 All fields have to be filled in and input validation checks are performed again for correct email address format and password length.

-An error message will appear if incorrect email addresses or passwords were entered or invalid inputs were entered.
+An error message will appear if incorrect email addresses or passwords were entered or inputs were invalid.

 ![login](screenshots/LogInPage.png)

-## CRUD operations on Two Large Databases
+## CRUD Operations on Two Large Databases

 Both the drug and the patient page allow signed-in doctors to see their drugs/patients and perform CRUD (create, retrieve, update, delete) operations.

 I rebuilt fully functional REST API using Python and Flask (self-taught) for my backend.

-Psycopg2 adapter was used to connect Python to PostgreSQL database server.
+Psycopg2 adapter is used to connect Python to PostgreSQL database server.

 **Top of the Drug Page**